MayGo/maze-world/README.md

 -   [Remodel](https://github.com/Roblox/remodel), a deployment manager and multitool
 -   [Tarmac](https://github.com/Roblox/tarmac), an asset manager
 -   -   `tarmac sync --target roblox --auth ROBLOSECURITY`
+-   -   Real timesaver. eg: sync, find out you png-s are to big.
+Use https://tinypng.com/ to make files a lot smaller.
+Resync.
+Done.

 Tools installed using cargo.
 See each repo Readme for details.